CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 ### Callback

-Let's head back to the `.env` file.
-With a `#`, comment out the `MASTODON_REDIRECT_URI` value we were using and uncomment the one that uses the localhost URI you registered in the Mastodon application.
+Let's head back to the `bash±.env` file.
+With a `bash±#` symbol, comment out the `bash±MASTODON_REDIRECT_URI` value we were using and uncomment the one that uses the localhost URI you registered in the Mastodon application.
 The next time we try to log in, instead of redirecting us to a page with the authorization code, Mastodon will redirect us to the callback address.

 ```bash
 # .env